How do I handle the visibility flagging issues potentially present in the ALMA datasets delivered to PIs up to November 2014?

 The following two visibility flagging issues were found in the ALMA data analysis done with the CASA package.
 The issues do not invalidate science results but they may have reduced the sensitivity of your observation.
 Since delivered datasets did pass ALMA quality assurance (likely QA2), achievement of the science goals was not harmed.

 Issue 1: Potentially extensive flagging due to bug in the storage manager of the FLAG_ROW column

 This bug was present in all CASA releases before CASA 4.2.2.
 For large datasets (ca. >33 antennas), it may have led to the unintentional flagging of visibilities thereby reducing the sensitivity.
 However, all intended flagging took place.

-In CASA 4.3, you will find a new table tool method which enables you to test your measurement set (as it comes out of calibration with scriptForPI.py) as to where it is affected by the bug.
+In the current CASA release, you will find a new table tool method which enables you to test your measurement set (as it comes out of calibration with scriptForPI.py) as to where it is affected by the bug.
 The new tool method is used as follows:

 tb.open(<name of your MS here>)